gigaj0ule/system42/README.md

 you will always be able to build and deploy me.

-I can automate your labor with
+I can automate your labor by
-by running tiny robots or even a whole village of them.
+running tiny robots or even a
+whole village of them.
 These robot villages can help you live your best life on starship earth.